 Research Objectives

+Modeling business processes is a significant task when planning an information system.
+The task falls on the shoulders of analysts and is perceived as challenging.
+To help analysts (especially novices) produce high-quality models, we need to understand the difficulties they experience.
+Motivated by the need for this understanding, we formulated the following study objectives:

 Identify errors made by novices during process modeling, analyze them in light of the three chosen quality criteria (Completeness, Irredundancy, and Correctness), and classify them into categories and subcategories.